buildinspace/peru/README.md

 ## Creating New Module Types
-Module type plugins are as-dumb-as-possible scripts that only know how to fetch, and optionally reup.
+Module type plugins are as-dumb-as-possible scripts that only know how to sync, and optionally reup.
 Peru shells out to them and then handles most of the caching magic itself, though plugins can also do their own caching as appropriate.
 For example, the git and hg plugins keep track of repos they clone.
 Peru itself doesn't need to know how to do that.
 For all the details,